Grassroots training courses teaches the knowledge, skills and confidence needed to support those at risk of suicide.

-Lancashire and South Cumbria suicide prevention training consortium
+Lancashire and South Cumbria Suicide Prevention Training Consortium

-The consortium is commissioned to provide a range of training, interventions and campaigns to help professionals and community members across Lancashire and South Cumbria grow in confidence and skills around talking about suicide and helping to prevent it.
+The Lancashire and South Cumbria Suicide Prevention Training Consortium is commissioned to provide a range of training, interventions and campaigns to help professionals and community members across Lancashire and South Cumbria grow in confidence and skills around talking about suicide and helping to prevent it.
 The training being provided aims to address the high suicide rates within our area, and to tackle the harmful stigma surrounding suicide.

 Levels of interventions